Doctorate in applied psychology

 A doctorate in applied psychology prepares you to work immediately in the field.
 The majority of programs are offered as a doctor of philosophy (Ph.D.).
 Graduates of Ph.D. programs are often found in organizations fulfilling consultancy roles.
 Less commonly, you can find doctor of psychology (Psy.D.) programs in applied clinical psychology.
 Graduates of Psy.D. programs work predominantly in clinical settings.

-About a doctorate in applied psychology
+Duration of a doctorate in applied psychology program

 Program lengths for a doctorate in applied psychology programs vary.
 It is possible to complete a dual master’s and Ph.D. program, increasing the time required to complete the necessary coursework.
 Part- or full-time study also impacts program lengths, and most students complete their studies within 3 to 7 years.